 now this is NOT unusual....

-Every new Poodle show person will be paying their dues and your Poodle will be out learning the show ring
+Some handlers will say your Poodle will be out learning the show ring

 and getting experience , being trained and getting professionally groomed, basically used to the whole show idea.

 Sooo you have to decide if you are comfortable with spending money on that or not.

 OF course handlers will network with each other and wheel and deal to finish

 a certain Poodle and then they pay that handler back by loosing to them at a different show.

 Showing in CKC and or AKC is a big game, and you should learn the rules before you spend a fortune.

 A handler that is really respected, will not be afraid to tell you